HOW TO DONATE

 Cheques are also acceptable (made payable to Liaison of Independent Filmmakers of Toronto) and can be sent to 1137 Dupont St, Toronto ON M6H 2A3.
 LIFT is also equipped to receive Securities through Canada Helps.
 Interested in learning how?
 Just head to the Canada Helps website to learn more.

-If you wish to establish an award for filmmakers, support a specific area of the organization or donate equipment please contact the LIFT office directly at 416.588.6444 or email Cayley James at email@example.com.
+If you wish to establish an award for filmmakers or support a specific area of the organization please email Development Coordinator Cayley James at email@example.com.